 What is the right choice a leanFIRE or a fatFIRE?

-- Your choice of FIRE type depend on your choices , your circumstances and your preferences.
+Your choice of FIRE-type is a personal one.
+It does depend on personal circumstances and preferences.
 Some of us have a hard time getting to leanFIRE and pretty much impossible to get to fatFIRE.
-This could be because of things within our control or not.
+Just because the flow of income is not enough or there are continuous unavoidable expenses?
 Accepting reality is the first step.
 FIRE is both a math problem and a creativity challenge.

 - Ability to have fun without spending too much money